 Low dissolved oxygen conditions in the area of the Sacramento Deep Water Ship Channel (SDWSC) can also be a threat to adult winter-run migration through the Delta (NMFS 2009).
 In addition, the Delta Cross Channel (DCC) can delay or block passage to winter-run salmon that migrate through the central Delta (NMFS 2009).

 BDCP Objective #6

-Improve upstream fish passage success through the Yolo Bypass
+Improve upstream fish passage success